Processed food to Japan

 Depending on the product, any of the following may be required as part of Japanese customs procedures:

-- Laboratory test results – types of tests vary according to the nature of the products.
+- laboratory test results – types of tests vary according to the nature of the product

-- Tariffs on processed food vary according to products, ingredients, and the degree of processing.
+- tariffs on processed foods vary according to products, ingredients, and the degree of processing.
+Specific HS codes will be given once customs registration is made through importer

 More complex, processed foods with many ingredients and/or production processes may require very detailed information.